Project start date: 01/01/2023

 Project end date: 30/12/2026

-Indigenous rangers across Australia protect, manage and monitor vast areas of land and sea Country.
-Unfortunately, there is limited guidance to inform rangers on what tools to use for monitoring, how to optimise their monitoring methods and how to manage their monitoring data while ensuring sovereignty of their Indigenous knowledge.
-This project is developing a digital platform to guide and support Indigenous practitioners on the protocols and technologies they can employ to best carry out and evaluate their on-Country monitoring and management programs.
+Indigenous rangers protect, manage and monitor vast areas of land and sea Country Australia-wide.
+However, there is limited clear guidance on which tools to use for monitoring, how to optimise monitoring methods and how to manage monitoring data while maintaining data sovereignty.
+This project is building a web-based platform for Indigenous Land and Sea Country managers Australia wide that:

-This project was primarily conceived in consultation with Indigenous practitioners to improve the effectiveness and efficiency of their on-Country management activities to protect natural and cultural values and mitigate threats.
+This project was conceived in consultation with Indigenous practitioners, primarily to improve the effectiveness and efficiency of their on-Country management activities that aim to protect natural and cultural values and mitigate threats.
 The project is addressing deficiencies in the capture, curation, storage and analysis of information and the use of this information to report on the environmental, economic, social and cultural outcomes of on-Country activities.
 These issues are pivotal to ensuring ongoing support for and, ultimately, growth of Indigenous land, water and sea management programs.

 Rangers at work on Cape York.
 Photo: Gina Zimny.